egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

 flush chain systemd_filter SYSD_FORWARD
 ```

-Also, there should be somekind of reloading of libvirtd network firewall from the `systemctl reload libvirt.service` approach.
+Also, there should be some kind of reloading of libvirtd network firewall from the `systemctl reload libvirt.service` approach.
 Not seeing RedHat as being eager to implement this.

 And that in systemd-parlance, the `libvirt.service` should be dependent on this `nftables.service` as being successful before starting itself up.
 Again, not in RedHat's walled-garden design either.

 # Final Consideration

-By chosing both `libvirt` and `nftables.service` together, we should be able to  get the best of both complex firewall setup as well as the VM-specific `nwfilter` part of `libvirt`.
+By choosing both `libvirt` and `nftables.service` together, we should be able to  get the best of both complex firewall setup as well as the VM-specific `nwfilter` part of `libvirt`.

 This `flush rulset` line must be edited out from `/etc/nftables.conf` and replaced with the following multi-line: